Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "We can only hope."

 "And trust him," Xiù said.
-"I think… Yan knows what’s at stake."
+"I think...
+Yan knows what’s at stake."

 "Yeah.
 These people *really* aren’t stupid, are they?"
 Allison agreed.

-"No, but they’re… they’re all a bit like Vemik."
+"No, but they’re... they’re all a bit like Vemik."
 Xiù said.
 "Even Yan and the Singer.
 Vemik reminds me of my brother a little."

 "How so?"

 "He’s so smart that he forgets how to be *sensible."* Xiù sat back from the three-way hug and started to re-tie her ponytail.
-"This isn’t like the Gaoians or any of the others, they don’t…they’ve never opened Pandora’s Box.
-This is the first time they’ve *ever* played with this kind of… well, magic."
+"This isn’t like the Gaoians or any of the others, they don’t... they’ve never opened Pandora’s Box.
+This is the first time they’ve *ever* played with this kind of... well, magic."

 Julian fidgeted with some of the dirt under his fingernails.
 "And we’re not there to help them with that.
 Well...
 Fuck."

 "There’s gotta be a limit on how much help we can give them," Allison said.
-"End of the day, if we teach ‘em the secret of fire and they burn themselves down…"
+"End of the day, if we teach ‘em the secret of fire and they burn themselves down..."

 "That’s cold, Al."

 "Please, if we get back here and all we find is bodies I’m gonna be a fucking *wreck!"* Allison shook her head vigorously.
 "But they’re not children.
 I think about the worst thing we could do is treat ‘em like children.
 They’re fucking *deathworlders,* just like us!
-They live tough lives, they have these rites of adulthood and… all that stuff.
+They live tough lives, they have these rites of adulthood and... all that stuff.
 They *clearly* know all about responsibility.
-You saw Yan’s expression, he *knows* the stakes here… this one’s a test they have to do for themselves."
+You saw Yan’s expression, he *knows* the stakes here... this one’s a test they have to do for themselves."

-"So…what do we do, then?"
+"So... what do we do, then?"
 Xiù asked.
 She finished tying her hair back again and drew her feet up to sit cross-legged on Julian’s lap, with his arms around her waist.

 "We treat ‘em like adults.
-And… we pray for them."
+And... we pray for them."

 ___
 **Date Point 12y6m2w AV**